Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/insert_deduplication.md

 └───┘
 ```

-Insert deduplication is a user-level setting, it can be disabled in a session or in user's profile (insert_deduplicate=0).
+Insert deduplication is a user-level setting, it can be disabled in a session or in a user's profile (insert_deduplicate=0).

 `clickhouse-client --insert_deduplicate=0 ....`

-How to disable insert_deduplicate by default for all queries:
+How to disable `insert_deduplicate` by default for all queries:
 ```xml
 # cat /etc/clickhouse-server/users.d/insert_deduplicate.xml
 <?xml version="1.0"?>